Green is the new black

 Newcastle may best be known for its beaches but the green behind our sparkling blue is worth exploring too.

-Swap your swimmers for walking shoes and get yourself big, fat healthy dose of nature at these five glorious green spaces – all within easy reach of Newcastle.
+Swap your swimmers for walking shoes and get yourself a big, fat healthy dose of nature at these five glorious green spaces – all within easy reach of Newcastle.

 Blackbutt Reserve